 Film — Animated

-Subverted by WALL-E and Eve, because while Wall-e is an ugly and outmoded robot, he also the kind and sensitive one, whereas Eve is an extremely attractive and state-of-the-art robot, she is insensitive and hot-tempered one and Wall-e is the one that calms her down teaches her to be more carrying and sensitive.
+- Inverted in both ways in WALL•E: WALL•E is an ugly and outmoded robot, but also the kind and sensitive one, whereas EVE is an extremely attractive and state-of-the-art robot, but is the insensitive and hot-tempered one, and WALL•E is the one that calms her down and teaches her to be more caring.